 We are a split household.
 I’m Android gal and my husband loves his Apple products.
 The kids have mostly been on Android phones and tablets given that the iPhones get traded in for upgrades.
 I’ve always been a fan of Samsung, but there are a number of reasonably priced Android tablets if that’s the ecosystem your family prefers.

 And of course, if your household has an iOS ecosystem, you’ll want to invest in an iPad.
-The Mini is a nice size to fit in the little ones hands.
 Just make sure to buy a case to protect your investment.